Judge blocks TikTok ban in second ruling against Trump’s efforts to curb popular Chinese services

-U.S. District Judge Carl Nichols, who was appointed to the bench by Trump in 2019, was not expected to make public his full ruling until Monday.
+U.S. District Judge Carl J. Nichols, who was appointed to the bench by Trump in 2019, was not expected to make public his full ruling until Monday.
 He filed his decision publicly, but his full reasoning was filed separately as a sealed document.

 Nichols granted the injunction for the piece of the ban that was set to go into effect Sunday night, but denied a motion to halt a second aspect of the ban that doesn’t go into effect until Nov.
 12.